 How to Mitigate Ransomware?

 I never like to use the word prevent vs mitigate when it comes to things like Ransomware or other types of malware\viruses.
-The attackers are always evolving and finding new ways to get to their victims.
+The attackers are always evolving and finding new ways to get to their victims and the cost of downtime can be detrimental.
 You can’t prevent anything 100%, but the goal is to try!!!